numba/llvmlite/docs/source/user-guide/binding/optimization-passes.rst

    Create a new pass builder.
 This takes :class:`TargetMachine` and :class:`PipelineTuningOptions` objects as parameters.

-  .. method:: getNewModulePassManager()
+  .. method:: getModulePassManager()

     Return a populated `ModulePassManager` object based on PTO settings.

-  .. method:: getNewFunctionPassManager()
+  .. method:: getFunctionPassManager()

     Return a populated `FunctionPassManager` object based on PTO settings.